 - Regulatory Affairs Manager (RAM)

-How much do clinical researchers get paid?The average salary for a clinical research associate in the UK is £32,087.
+How much do clinical researchers get paid?The average salary for a scientist working in a clinical research associate job in the UK is £32,087.
 The average salary for a clinical scientist in the UK is £39,183, while the average UK salary for a senior clinical project manager is £59,310.
 Most entry-level roles in clinical research range from £20,000 to £30,000.

 Wages in clinical research are highly competitive and depend on a number of variables, including job title, level of experience, employer and location.

-What is a clinical research associate (CRA) in the medical field?A clinical research associate (CRA) is a healthcare professional who works in the field of medical research and plays a key role in the drug development process.
+What is a clinical research associate (CRA) in the medical field?These experts are healthcare professionals who work in the field of medical research and play a key role in the drug development process.

 Also known as a clinical monitor or trial monitors, CRAs are involved in the end-to-end duration of a clinical trial.
 Responsibilities may include: